- Once you hit level 5, you can choose a team and begin taking on gyms. Click here if you want the basics on how gyms work!

 - Pokemon can't be added to gyms when they are under attack.

 - You can spin a gym Pokestop using a GO plus just like a regular Pokestop.

 - Spinning a gym gives 2-4 items, +1 bonus item if you are on the same team as the spinned gym.
 More items are rewarded based on gym badge bonuses.

 - If you do not have a regular raid pass in your inventory and have not obtained one for the day yet, spinning a gym will give you a raid pass.

 - A trainer is rewarded one coin every 10 minutes per Pokemon placed in a gym.

-- Time is always rounded down to the nearest minute, for example, a Pokemon placed in a gym for 19 minutes will net 1 coin.
+- Time defended does not round up, for example, a Pokemon placed in a gym for 19 minutes will net 1 coin.